cloudmesh/cloudmesh-robot/documentation/source/hardware.rst

 is originally flashed with *Lua*, however it can easily be reflashed with MicroPython.
 In addition it is often offered as part of a platform to develop a robot car.
-There are argubly better kits available, but the proice of $24 for the entire kit is hardly to beat.
+There are argubly better kits available, but the proice of $24 for the entire kit is hard to beat.
 Unfortunately the version of python, as well as the limited memory make the esp8266 not a full fledged platform for python programming and you will quickly see its limitations.
-Interfaceing with it however as an IoT device will gain you a lot of insides.
+Interfacing with it, however, as an IoT device will gain you a lot of insides.

 *Configuration:*